The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

 \subsubsection{Persistent Memory}

-Intel\textregistered Optane\textsuperscript{TM} DC Persistent Memory (PM, for short), also called Non-Volatile Memory (NVM), is a class of storage that is both byte-addressable as well as persistent at the same time~\cite{izraelevitz2019basic}.
+Intel\textregistered Optane\textsuperscript{TM} DC Persistent Memory (PM, for short), also termed Non-Volatile Memory (NVM), is a class of storage that is both byte-addressable and persistent~\cite{izraelevitz2019basic}.
 To guarantee data durability in PM, persistence barrier including cacheline flush plus store fence, is needed.
 In order to fit the skiplist into PM, the traditional skiplist needs to be modified such that any updates to the skiplist are persisted immediately to the PM storage~\cite{yang2020empirical}.
 Oukid et al.~\cite{oukid2015instant} compare a persistent skiplist with a traditional DRAM-based skiplist.
 They find that both read and write performances degrade in the persistent skiplist because of the high latency of PM and the random access pattern of skiplist.
 Efforts have been put into designing performant persistent skiplists in recent years~\cite{chen2019design, lee2019recipe, chowdhury2021scalable, xiao2021write, li2022phast}.
 We give an overview of persistent skiplists below.

-{\bf NV-skiplist~\cite{chen2019design}.} The NV-skiplist~\cite{chen2019design} is a persistent skiplist that has been tested on a PM emulator.
+{\bf The NV-skiplist~\cite{chen2019design}.} The NV-skiplist~\cite{chen2019design} is a persistent skiplist that has been tested on a PM emulator.
 The NV-skiplist adopts designs that reduce the PM writes: (1)~Multiple entries are grouped into one node, and remain unsorted within the node.
 (2)~A bitmap is used to identify empty slots.
 (3)~Selective persistence where only the last level is persisted in PM while the internal levels are stored in DRAM to keep only last level consistent and rebuild the internal levels upon system failure.
 The NV-skiplist has introduced two optimizations.
 The first optimization uses the deterministic design~\cite{mei2017concurrent} to optimize search performance.
 The second optimization requires the whole key space to be partitioned into several groups to increase scalability.
+The NV-skiplist is compared with a B$^+$-tree designed for PM, wB+-tree~\cite{chen2015vldb}.
+Under uniform data, the single-threaded NV-skiplist inserts faster than the wB+-tree, and the deterministic optimization makes point read slower than the wB+-tree.
+With YCSB benchmark, the NV-skiplist scales better with more threads.